 The Crestone Energy Exchange was formed to coordinate local programs, opportunities, and events that support regenerative living and collaboration and connection amongst community groups.
-The first project this group initiated was the Community Firewood Program, a collaboration between the Crestone Energy Fair, Neighbors Helping Neighbors and the Emergency Firewood Project.
+The first project this group initiated was the Community Firewood Program, a collaboration between the Crestone Energy Fair, Neighbors Helping Neighbors and Hearth of the Baca.
 If you are in need of firewood, we have several options to fit your needs:

-PLEASE NOTE : In an effort to service Neighbors Helping Neighbors and our Work-Trade program we will not be selling firewood until the Spring/Summer of 2022.
+PLEASE NOTE : In an effort to service Neighbors Helping Neighbors and our Work-Trade program we will not be selling firewood until the Spring/Summer of 2024.
+Apologies but we are SOLD OUT!

 Families who can afford to buy cords of firewood at full price will help to subsidize the program and ensure that we have a continual stock on hand through those cold winter months for NHN to distribute to families in need.
 So much gratitude to all of the clients who purchased firewood to kick start this program.
 Unfortunately, a lot of the bulk wood that was delivered to us was green and we are waiting for it to season.
 Orders can be placed here on our website, but we will not resume new orders and deliveries again until late March.
 Check back for updates as deliveries become available.